Kevin-CodeCrew/coding_concepts_sprint_2/JavaScript_ES6.md

 }
 ```

-> **Lightning Exercise 1:** Output the names of the part-time instructors followed by the names of the full-time instructors in the console.
+> **Exercise 1:** Output the names of the part-time instructors followed by the names of the full-time instructors in the console.

-> **Lightning Exercise 2:** Output only Andy and Zoe in the console.
+> **Exercise 2:** Output only Andy and Zoe in the console.

 ## Practice: Accessing Property Values